webqit/quantum-js/README.md

 Reflex Functions are a new type of JavaScript functions that enable fine-grained Reactive Programming in the *imperative* form of the language - this time, where reactivity is drawn entirely on the dependency graph of your own code!

-Reflex Functions is an upcoming proposal!
+This is an upcoming proposal!
 (Introducing Imperative Reactive Programming (IRP) in JavaScript!)

 ## Motivation